mupif/mupif/doc/source/userman.rst

    Elastic cantilever subjected to thermal boundary conditions.

+The schema of the workflow is depicted in :numref:`fig-thermo-mech-flow`.

+A workflow can be regardes as a computational receipe and be represented as a plain Python script.
+But there are many advantages of representing a workflow as a class.
+Generally speaking, any workflow can be considered as a (more complex) model, that has specific inputs and outputs.
+The object oriented design of MuPIF allows to naturally represent this concept, introducing *Workflow* class as a base class for all workflow implementations, derived from *Model* class.
+This essentially allows to build a hierarchy of workflows, where the top level workflow may utilise existing models and workflows.
+Another important advantage of having workflow represented as a class is that the individual workflows can be allocated and executed by a jobManager on remote resources in a same way as individual applications.

+By following the concept of representing a workflow as a class, the workflow has to define its metadata and implement similar methods as model, including *set* and *get* methods to map inpouts and outputs, and *solveStep* method.
+The *Workflow* class defines additional method *solve* to generate the time loop over the individual time steps, subsequently solved by *solveStep* method.

+Back to our example.
 First, the temperature distribution has to be solved in the whole domain from the given initial and boundary conditions.
-The temperature field is passed afterwards to the mechanical analysis, which evaluates the corresponding displacement field.
-Such simulation flow is depicted in :numref:`fig-thermo-mech-flow`, linking two models in one time step.
-The thermal model implements *getField(T)* and *solveStep(istep)* methods.
-In addition, the mechanical model needs to set up an initial thermal field *setField(T)* prior to execution in the time step.
+Here we assume for simplicity, that the thermal problem is defined in model specific template, that is passed to thermal model (using *set method).
+The template can be further instanciated using selected input parameters (not done here).
+Next, the thermal model is updated/solved (*solveStep* method) and resulting steady state temperature field is requested (*get* method) and passed afterwards to the mechanical model (*set* method), which is updated as well (*solveStep*) and finally, the corresponding displacement field is available.

 .. _fig-thermo-mech-flow:
 .. figure:: img/thermo-mech-flow.png